anrl-utd/clearShallowAtEase/README.md

 Guide to result reproduction:
 ## Methods
-fixedGuard -- Weighted Residual connections using our hueristic
+fixedGuard -- Weighted Residual connections using our heuristic
 activeGuard -- Networks of stochastic depth, with failure of layers probability reflecting failure during inference.
-activePatrol -- Networks of stochastic depth, but the addition of layers is weighted by a new variable, learned through gradient descent. fixedActiveGuard -- Networks of stochastic depth, but the weighted addition of layers is done using the hueristic we developed.
+activePatrol -- Networks of stochastic depth, but the addition of layers is weighted by a new variable, learned through gradient descent. fixedActiveGuard -- Networks of stochastic depth, but the weighted addition of layers is done using the heuristic we developed.

 ## Dataset preprocessing
 Obtain the multiview camera dataset [here](https://cvlab.epfl.ch/data/multiclass).
 When unzipped, this data will be split into different folders, with images from each camera (c0, c1, c2, ..., c5), and a folder with bounding boxes for these cameras.